RyosukeNAKATA/leetcode/README.md

-# This repo exits to manage answers for LeetCode
+# This repo exists to manage answers for LeetCode
 ## March LeetCoding Challenge 2021
 |  Language  |  Python  |  Rust  |
 | ---- | ---- | ---- |